McCarou/framework/README.md

 <br>

 ### 2 Basic information
-Radian framework is developed to support most of the cloud native patterns and bring new style to create tech projects from business requests and archirecture based on components and interactions.
+Radian framework is developed to support most of the cloud native patterns and bring new style to create tech projects from business requests and architecture based on components and interactions.
 In the framework they are named like workers and adapters.
 Also the framework is based on four types interaction concept.
-Author had a lot of experience and developed this framework to help small teams to organize their code and architecture and for hude projects and distributed teams prove a solution to work together without pain (like how to share protocols over teams, how to build microservices and run monolith, how to deal with informational security departments, etc).
+Author had a lot of experience and developed this framework to help small teams to organize their code and architecture and for huge projects and distributed teams prove a solution to work together without pain (like how to share protocols over teams, how to build microservices and run monolith, how to deal with informational security departments, etc).
 <br><br>
-Advantages of using this framwork:
+Advantages of using this framework:
 - run application both as monolith or as microservices
 - boost code organization for distributed teams
 - use 4 interaction paradigm and manage your teams better